 - Subject specific interventions

 - Referral to specific outside agencies for assessment and support

 - Where appropriate, SEND support including a tailored plan with specific targets

-- Pupils with special educational needs will have access to a broad and balanced curriculum, with the opportunity to join in all the activities of the school.
+- Students with special educational needs will have access to a broad and balanced curriculum, with the opportunity to join in all the activities of the school.

-- Inclusion on the SEND register provides the child the opportunity to be in receipt of the necessary intervention to enable them to access the curriculum fully.
+- Inclusion on the SEND register provides the student with the opportunity to be in receipt of the necessary intervention to enable them to access the curriculum fully.

-- Different teaching strategies are used depending upon the nature of the child's needs.
+- Different teaching strategies are used depending upon the nature of the student’s needs.

 We strive to be an inclusive school, fostering a sense of community and belonging through our: